 How Yoga Can Help

-Yoga can benefit you greatly if you’re struggling with digital distress.
 The deep, controlled breathing done throughout a yoga routine allows you to practice mindfulness.
-You can focus on the present and the way your body feels in that moment, rather than feeling overwhelmed by your negative tech experience.
+You can focus on the present and the way your body feels in that moment, rather than feeling overwhelmed by your negative tech experiences.

 Not only can yoga improve your posture and flexibility, but it’s a great workout.
 As a bonus, boosting your endorphins through physical activity will naturally help to reduce stress and improve your mood.